Airspace Research & Mission Planning

-Then, in the search bar, you can plug in not only the same airport coordinates and city / state combinations, but you can also punch in an exact address or zip code.
-So the search features are just a little more robust, which is nice.
+In the search bar, you can plug in not only airport coordinates and city / state combinations, but you can also punch in an exact address or zip code.
+So the search feature is quite robust and easy to use.

-Finally, one more helpful gut check feature here is that AirMap seems to be trying to integrate local regulations into their maps.
+Also, Aloft tries to integrate local regulations into its maps.
 So like in Los Angeles, it shows me information about film permits and noise ordinances and other local rules.
 Or in Nashville, it shows me that if I’m operating at Vanderbilt University, I need to submit my flight details to them and to get special permission to fly.

 Finally, if you do need to apply for airspace authorization to fly in Class B, C, D or E controlled airspace, you can use the Aloft app to apply for near-instant authorization at any of the LAANC-enabled airports around the U.S., which is most of them.